Cancelled expressways in Toronto: Scarborough Expressway

 Property along the road had been bought by Metro Toronto and some infrastructure (namely overpass to accommodate roadway with railway tracks in the centre) was built.
 However, Metro faced opposition from the residents of the City of Toronto, which caused the road to be severed from the Gardiner Expressway.
 The fiercest opposition came from eastern Toronto, so this section was deleted.
 Only a route within Scarborough remained proposed.
 However, it would have come to an abrupt end at Victoria Park Avenue at the Toronto/Scarborough boundary, potentially flooding east end neighbourhoods with traffic.
 Local residents continued to fight the plan and appeared before the Ontario Municipal Board to oppose Metro every time it tried to purchase more land for the route.
 Metro Toronto and Scarborough continued to push for the expressway, renamed as the "Scarborough Transportation Corridor".
 Along with this corridor, parts of Eglinton Avenue East were considered as a potential arterial highway to relieve Highway 401.

 Until the early 1990s, Metro and Scarborough both continued to keep the Scarborough Expressway plan alive, but by 1994 the focus on expressways was no longer a planning priority.
 By 1996, Metro began to plan for the demolition of the eastern end of the Gardiner Expressway, thus effectively ending the Scarborough Expressway/Scarborough Transportation Corridor.
 The intended connection to the Gardiner Expressway, between the Don River and Leslie Street, was demolished in 2001 leaving an offramp from the Gardiner Expressway to Carlaw Avenue.
-In 2021 this offramp to Carlaw was removed to allow for realignment of the ramps between the Gardiner Expressay and the Don Valley Expressway.
+In 2021 this offramp to Carlaw was removed to allow for realignment of the ramps between the Gardiner Expressway and the Don Valley Expressway.
 All that remains of the Scarborough Expressway are concrete pillars that once carried the elevated expressway to Leslie Street.

 Much of the land acquired for the expressway route across Scarborough remains vacant, however, the City of Toronto has carried out studies on what to do with the lands.
 Ideas include local streets, housing projects and public parkland.
 Bridges along the CN/GO corridor were generally built with room to place two-lanes of road on either side of the railway, these are empty today and allow for future rail upgrades.